Scroll to top

 Our operations in Istanbul

-Operators hold Turkish security certification and have extensive Istanbul experience.
-We provide close protection, security drivers, and corporate event security.
-All assignments include counter-terrorism awareness protocols and contingency planning for security incidents affecting movement.
+Our operators hold Turkish security certification under Law No. 5188 and have direct Istanbul experience across both the European and Asian sides.
+We provide close protection, executive protection, security drivers, and event security.
+Every assignment includes counter-terrorism awareness protocols, contingency planning for incidents affecting movement, and venue advance work for each location on the itinerary.

 Threat Intelligence